vishwajit-tiwari/C_Plus_Plus_11/README.md

         auto add(int a, int b) { return a+b; }
         ```

-    1. **With lambda expression:** As the return type of function provided each return statement returns same type of varaible (with c++11).
+    1. **With lambda expression:** As the return type of lambda expression provided each return statement returns same type of varaible (with c++11).

         ```c++
         auto add = [](int x, int y) { return x+y; };